machinat/sociably/docs/using-state.md

 })
 ```

-For now there are three storage types supported: `inMemory`, `file` and `redis`, check the module docs for more details.
+For now there are three storage types supported: `inMemory`, `file` and `redis`, check the package readme for more details.

 ## Use the State

 All state modules provide the `Base.StateControllerI` interface, you can
 use it without worrying which storage is it.
-Let's get the conversation state in a container:
+Let's try getting the conversation state in a container:

 ```js
 import { StateControllerI } from '@machinat/core/base';